Stop! Your Lease Extension in Bourne Could Be FREE

 Increase your lease and increase your Bourne property value

-It is generally accepted that a property with over 100 years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.
+It is generally considered that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 45 years remaining, the residence will be equivalent in value to a freehold for many years in the future.

 Lender Requirement